ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

 Bridges can usually be classified into one of the following buckets:

 - **Native Bridges –** These bridges are typically built to bootstrap liquidity on a particular blockchain, making it easier for users to move funds to the ecosystem.
-For example, the Avalanche Bridge is built to make it convenient for users to bridge from [Ethereum](/developers/docs/intro-to-ethereum/) to Avalanche.
-Other such bridges include Polygon PoS Bridge, Arbitrum Bridge, etc.
+For example, the [Arbitrum Bridge](https://bridge.arbitrum.io/) is built to make it convenient for users to bridge from Ethereum Mainnet to Arbitrum.
+Other such bridges include Polygon PoS Bridge, [Optimism Gateway](https://gateway.optimism.io/), etc.
 - **Validator or Oracle Based Bridges –** These bridges rely on an external validator set or oracles to validate cross-chain transfers.
 Examples: Multichain and Across.
 - **Generalized Message Passing Bridges –** These bridges can transfer assets, along with messages and arbitrary data across chains.
 Examples: Nomad and LayerZero.
 - **Liquidity Networks –** These bridges primarily focus on transferring assets from one chain to another via atomic swaps.
 Generally, they don’t support cross-chain message passing.
 Examples: Connext and Hop.